-Prince George (City) demonstrates how a Court will take into account depreciation and business contingencies in determining a reasonable basis for restitutio in integrum.
+Prince George demonstrates how a Court will assess depreciation and business contingencies in determining a reasonable basis for restitutio in integrum for commercial properties.

-In Trans North the plaintiff leased land from the federal government at the Whitehorse airport.
-On the leased land was a 50 year old airport hangar used by the plaintiff for 29 years for its helicopter fleet operations.
-The hangar was valued at $810,000 as of the January 18, 1999 date of loss due to fire.
-The plaintiff used 20,000 square feet of the 44,000 square foot hangar for its operations renting the remainder to other businesses.
-The lease expired in 2016 and was not subject to renewal.
-The impending expiry of the lease made reconstruction of the hangar economically unfeasible.
-Following the fire the plaintiff ran its operations out of various “make shift” locations finally purchasing 15 acres of land near the airport and renovating the buildings thereon to suit its purposes.
-The cost of land and renovations was $2,874,849 of which $893,000 was for land.
-The plaintiff claimed the cost of land and renovations reduced by $380,946 in betterment being the net present value of land ownership in 2016.
+In Trans North, the plaintiff had leased a 50-year-old airport hangar from the federal government at the Whitehorse airport for 29 years, when the hangar was destroyed by fire in 1999.
+The hangar was valued at $810,000 as of the date of loss.
+The plaintiff had only been using less than half of the hangar for its helicopter business, but had been renting the remainder to other businesses.
+The lease for the site was set to expire in 2016 and could not be renewed, so reconstruction was not economically feasible.
+Instead, the plaintiff purchased 15 acres of land near the airport and renovating its buildings to suit its purposes.
+The cost of land and renovations was $2,874,849 (including $893,000 was for land).
+The plaintiff claimed the cost of land and renovations, reduced by $380,946 in betterment (i.e., improvements in the new property over the old).

-At trial the Court addressed the defendant’s requests for a reduction in the award for betterment based on an increase in plaintiff’s share value, its ownership interest in 15 acres of land, the new buildings thereon and the availability of higher tax deductions.
+At trial, the defendant sought reductions in any award for betterment based on an increase in plaintiff’s share value, its ownership interest in 15 acres of land, the new buildings, and the availability of higher tax deductions.
 Balanced against these “advantages” was a reduction in the plaintiff’s operating area from 20,000 to 15,000 square feet in the new facility and the lack of direct access to airport runways.
-In addressing the major issue of land ownership and finding for the plaintiff the trial judge stated:
+In addressing the major issue of land ownership, the trial judge held in favour of the plaintiff, stating:

 “The major concern is whether TNTA has benefited unreasonably from the fact that it has ownership of 15 acres, as opposed to a lease that expired in 2016.
 Inevitably, comparisons between the two positions vary considerably, depending upon discount rates assumed.
 However, in my view, a new location was required as a result of the fire and it was fortunate that a suitable site was arranged within two years of the fire.
 It is highly speculative to consider whether TNTA will be “better” as a result of its new location.
 But it has put TNTA into as close a position as possible to its pre-fire position without being unreasonable to the defendants.
 The final cost to TNTA is well within the potential range of costs, and I have concluded that the amount of $2,788,100 is a reasonable replacement cost in the commercial context of Whitehorse.”